Fersman (crater)

 Oblique Lunar Orbiter 5 image.
 Band of dots are blemishes on original.

 Fersman is a large lunar impact crater on the Moon's far side.
 It lies to the east of the crater Poynting, and west-northwest of Weyl.
-To the south is the huge walled plain Hertzsprung.
+To the south is a huge walled plain called Hertzsprung.

 This is a worn crater with a low, outer rim.
 The southeast rim and the eastern interior floor are marked by ejecta deposits that trend from southeast to northwest.
 There is also a nearly linear series of small craters that begin to the southeast of the crater, and continue about 100 km to the northwest of the crater.
 There is a break in this chain across the crater's interior floor, then it continues again near the northern rim.

 Several other small craters lie across the interior floor, including a grouping to the south of the midpoint.
 The rim has an outward bulge along the southeast side and irregular edges to the north and south.
 A small crater lies along the western inner wall.

+During the crewed mission of Artemis II in April 2026, Fersman and its surroundings was seen for the first time by human eyes.